adamdai/neural_elevation_models/README.md

 ## Data

-Download the data folder from this link (*Insert google drive link*) and place it in the repo.
+Download the data folder from [this link](https://drive.google.com/drive/folders/1Raa2Z5ZtL9PDKfbaokhcdgk0SGlL-kAl?usp=sharing) and place it in the repo.
 ```
 data/
 |-- lunar/